 Broiled Mussels with Sweet Paprika Aioli

 Game plan: The mussels can be made up to 4 hours in advance, and they actually improve in flavor when you do so.
-Follow the recipe through step 3, top with aioli, then cover and refrigerate.
+Follow the recipe through step 3, top with Sweet Paprika Aioli, then cover and refrigerate.
 When your guests arrive, pop them under the broiler, garnish with parsley and lemon juice, and serve.

 This recipe was featured as part of both our Academy Awards Cocktail Party menu and our Bar Snacks photo gallery.